mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 ##### Tracking LKG (last-known-good) configuration

-The Kubelet will track its LKG configuration by directing a symlink called `.lkg`, which lives at `{node-config-dir}/.lkg`, to point at the directory associated with the LKG configuration checkpoint.
-This symlink will not exist when the node is initially provisioned; the Kubelet will create it if it does not exist.
-The default destination of the symlink will be `/dev/zero`, which indicates that the init configuration or built-in defaults should be treated as the LKG.
+The Kubelet tracks its "last-known-good" configuration by saving the relevant `NodeConfigSource` to a file, just as it does for its "current" configuration.
+If this file is empty, the Kubelet should treat the "init" config or combination of built-in defaults and flags as it's last-known-good config.

 Any configuration retrieved from the API server must persist beyond a trial period before it can be considered LKG.
 This trial period will be called `ConfigTrialDuration`, will be a `Duration` as defined by `k8s.io/apimachinery/pkg/apis/meta/v1/duration.go`, and will be a parameter of the `KubeletConfiguration`.
 The trial period on a given configuration is the trial period used for that configuration (as opposed to, say, using the trial period set on the previous configuration).
 This is useful if you have, for example, a configuration you want to roll out with a longer trial period for additional caution.

 Similarly, the number of restarts tolerated during the trial period is exposed to the user via the `CrashLoopThreshold` field of the `KubeletConfiguration`.
 This field has a minimum of `0` and a maximum of `10`.
 The maximum of `10` is an arbitrary threshold to prevent unbounded growth of the startups-tracking file (discussed later).
 We implicitly allow one more restart than the user-provided threshold, because one restart is necessary to begin using a new configuration.

-If the Kubelet restarts after the trial period without changing `.cur`, `.lkg` will be set to point to the same configuration as `.cur`.

-The init configuration (`config-dir/init`) will be automatically considered good.
+The "init" configuration will be automatically considered good.
 If a node is provisioned with an init configuration, it MUST be a valid configuration.
 The Kubelet will always attempt to deserialize the init configuration and validate it on startup, regardless of whether a remote configuration exists.
 If this fails, the Kubelet will refuse to start.
 Similarly, the Kubelet will refuse to start if the sum total of built-in defaults and flag values that still map to configuration is invalid.
 This is to make invalid node provisioning extremely obvious.

-It is very important to be strict about the validity of the init and default configurations, because the init configuration is the initial last-known-good configuration.
+It is very important to be strict about the validity of the init and default configurations, because these are the baseline last-known-good configurations.
 If either configuration turns out to be bad, there is nothing to fall back to.
 We presume a user provisions nodes with an init configuration when the Kubelet defaults are inappropriate for their use case.
 It would thus be inappropriate to fall back to the Kubelet defaults if the init configuration exists.

-As the init configuration and the built-in defaults are automatically considered good, intentionally setting `spec.configSource` on the `Node` to its empty default will reset the last-known-good symlink to point to `/dev/zero`.
+As the init configuration and the built-in defaults are automatically considered good, intentionally setting `spec.configSource` on the `Node` to its empty default will reset the last-known-good back to whichever local config is in use.

 ##### Rolling back to the LKG config